Wine-not/grupo_9_wine-not/RETRO.md

 <br/>
 <h3>💡 Let's now think this through :</h3>
 <ul>Where to begin (What should we start doing).
-<li>-Continue with our daily meetings (15-20 mins)</li>
+<li>Continue with our daily meetings (15-20 mins)</li>
-<li>-Acquire more responsibility on individual tasks, we have improved this part but again, we can improve it even more.</li>
+<li>Acquire more responsibility on individual tasks, we have improved this part but again, we can improve it even more.</li>
 </ul>
 <ul>Keep doing it.
-<li>-DO NOT GIVE UP 💥</li>
+<li>DO NOT GIVE UP 💥</li>
 </ul>
 <ul>Do less.
-<li>-Stop putting more work and overwhelming tasks on some of the team members.</li>
 </ul>
 <ul>Stop doing it.
-<li>-Not communicating well enough and being absent for too long, team works requires effort but also time.</li>
+<li>Not communicating well enough and being absent for too long, team works requires effort but also time.</li>
 </ul>